Hong Kong Palace Museum | Ancient Egypt Unveiled: Treasures from Egyptian Museums

 Egyptian Museum in Cairo

-Statue of Bastet holding a sistrum
+Bastet holding sistrum

-Statue of Bastet holding a sistrum
+Bastet holding sistrum

 Late Period (664–332 BCE)